TummalaSharmila/HT/README.md

 I am submitting a python script (you can also open it in google colab) that answers the question in the quiz

 ### Files needed:
-you need
+you need HT_quiz.ipynb and both the rna_sequence files

 ### Packages needed:
-This python code needs numpy, pandas  and scipy
+This python code needs collections module

-### Output Files:
-DecayTimecourse.csv: The converted csv file from the input txt file.

-Half_Lives_Calculated.csv: Contains the computed half-lives for each yeast gene transcript.

-high_half_life_genes.txt: Lists the identifiers of genes with high half-lives (top 10%).

-low_half_life_genes.txt: Lists the identifiers of genes with low half-lives (bottom 10%).

 ### How to run my program
 I am submitting a google colab file in this zip file you can run it by clicking on the link in the .ipynb file